Healthy Homemade Caramel Sauce

 Oh yes x 3.

-- In a medium-sized pot, whisk together the agave, water, sucanat and erythritol.
+In a small saucepan (I used a 2-quart saucepan), add the maple syrup, water, sucanat, and erythritol.
 Add a candy thermometer to the pot and place over medium-high heat.
-Do not stir, just let it come to a boil.
+Do not stir, let it come to a boil.

-- At 250 degrees Fahrenheit, remove the pot from the heat and whisk in the milk/shortening mixture.
+At 250 degrees Fahrenheit, remove the pot from the heat and whisk in the coconut milk/oil mixture.
 Stop whisking once it's all added.
-Return the pot to medium-high heat.
+Return to medium-high heat.

-drank could drink this homemade caramel sauce.
+drank could drink this caramel sauce.
 Who needs water? 😉